 A literal is the source code representation of a fixed value and assigned directly to variable without requiring computation.

-Literal assigned to primitive type variable as it’s not required new keyword.
-Primitive types are special data types built into the language; they are not objects created from a class.
+Java literal assigned to primitive type variable as it’s not required new keyword. java Primitive types are special data types built into the language; they are not objects created from a class.
 Below are some literal values for Boolean type (true and false) and Non primitive objects (null).

 - true : A boolean literal value.